nutanixdev/calm-dsl-lab-devmktg/contents/blueprints.rst

 #.
 If your Docker container is not already running within a virtual environment, please complete the first steps below.
 If your Docker container is still running and configured from previous steps, please skip to step 2.

+   **When prompted for the project name, ensure you use the name of your own project as created in the previous step.**

    .. code-block:: bash

       cd ~/nutanix/calm-dsl